 Banedanmark’s priority is to keep Denmark’s railway safe and on time, which requires accurate data of the track and any objects in the rail corridor.
 Fugro’s unique RILA train-borne survey technology is being used to create a highly accurate, information-rich model of the railway’s infrastructure that will support future maintenance and network management.

 Banedanmark manages Denmark's public railway infrastructure and is responsible for maintenance, traffic control and development of most of the Danish railway network, covering over 3000 km of tracks.
-Under a 4-year framework agreement, Fugro’s unique RILA train-borne survey technology is being used to create a highly accurate, information-rich model of Denmark’s railway infrastructure to help Banedanmark maximise safety and efficiency on their tracks.
+Under a framework agreement, Fugro’s unique RILA train-borne survey technology is being used to create a highly accurate, information-rich model of Denmark’s railway infrastructure to help Banedanmark maximise safety and efficiency on their tracks.

 Our RILA 360 measurement system incorporates two 360° lidar scanners and a panoramic camera system to simultaneously acquire lidar data and imagery of the track and surrounding environment.
 We mount the system on a locomotive supplied by Banedanmark and can survey the entire Danish rail network in just 20 to 25 days.

 RILA 360 train-borne survey system with two 360° laser scanners and a panoramic camera